mehulagg/gitlab/doc/development/testing_guide/frontend_testing.md

 };
 ```

-To address this issue, you can "help" Jest by stubbing the async components so that Jest wouldn't need to fetch those asynchroneously at the run-time.
+To address this issue, you can "help" Jest by stubbing the async components so that Jest would not need to fetch those asynchroneously at the run-time.

 ```javascript
 // ide_spec.js